Energizer plans Indiana packaging center, would employ 440

 St. Louis-based Energizer Manufacturing Inc. wants to open that center in a 933,000-square-foot shell building at the Franklin Tech Park.

-Franklin Mayor Steve Barnett tells the Daily Journal city officials began meeting about two months ago with Energizer representatives about the project in the city about 25 miles (40 kilometers) south of Indianapolis.
+Franklin Mayor Steve Barnett tells the Daily Journal city officials began meeting about two months ago with Energizer representatives about the project in the city about 25 miles south of Indianapolis.

 Energizer wants a 10-year tax abatement on about $4.1 million in real property and about $58.5 million in personal property.